 Once you purchase your exam you have 8 days to take it.

 If you wait more than 8 days your exam will expire and you will need to purchase it again.
 Get that date on your calendar!

 9. Make sure you are familiar with the testing interface

 Google has partnered with Kryterion, an international testing company, to administer the certification exam.

-I recommend that you read this post which will walk you through the testing interface so that you know what to expect and how to use the available tools.
+I recommend that you read this post to learn more about the test format and tools so that you know what to expect.

-There are lots of great strategies taking your exam.
-Here are a couple of popular options
+There are lots of great exam strategies worth considering.
+Here are a couple of popular options:

 Don’t wait until you are certified to share what you are learning.

 Offer to lead a 10-minute “tech tip” session during your next staff meeting.
 Apply to present at a local Google summit or tech conference.
 Start a blog.
 Record a series of screencasts and post them on YouTube.